For urgent consular assistance call

 Tajikistan has conservative and traditional standards of dress and behaviour.

-Public displays of affection may cause offence to locals.
+Public displays of affection may offend locals.

 If in doubt, dress conservatively and seek local advice.